 To obtain your Health Certificate, call the Veterinary Clinic two Mondays prior to your departure to make an appointment.
 You must bring your pet’s rabies tag and rabies certificate to your appointment.
 If seen by a civilian vet, both your health certificate and rabies certificate must have a USDA raised seal stamp and be signed by the attending vet (only when PCSing from US to Japan).
 If seen by a military vet there is no need for the USDA seal.
 Instead, a Form 2208 and 2209 are issued and must be signed by the attending military vet.

 • Please contact Okinawa Veterinary Treatment Facility for more details regarding PCSing to and from Okinawa.
-They can be reached by Japanese cell phone at 050-5865-3083, from a U.S phone at 1-512-672-7593 or be email at firstname.lastname@example.org.
+They can be reached by Japanese cell phone at 050-5865-3083, from a U.S phone at 1-512-672-7593 or by email at email@example.com.

 • Rabies shots must be given a minimum of 30 days – but no more than 12 months – prior to your departure.

 • Dogs must have a current kennel cough (Bordetella) vaccination if using Karing Kennels Boarding Facility.
 The vaccination must have been given at least three days prior to boarding and cannot be older than 12 months.